cfpb/Metro2/metro2/README.md

 #### Code description and explanation of inconsistency:
 The activity date is retrieved from the file that the line of data came from.

-The portfolio type is not 'line of credit', 'installment loan', 'mortgage'.
+The portfolio type is not 'line of credit' (C), 'installment loan' (I), 'mortgage' (M).

-The portfolio type does not match the industry type which is 'Mortgage Lender'.
+The portfolio type does not match the industry type which is 'Mortgage Lender' (M).

 ### 2_4A